 1666 Wednesday 5th September 12 noon

-A number of houses were pulled down in Cripplegate which stopped the spread of the fire.
+A number of houses were pulled down near the Tower of London using fire hooks and gunpowder.
+This stopped the spread of the fire.
 People had made makeshift tents with their salvaged possessions in Moorfields, a large public park to the north of the city.
 Around the park area the price of bread had doubled in price from the previous week.

 1666 Wednesday 5th September 8 pm

 The fires in the west of the city had been put out.
 A light in the sky to the north started a rumour that French and Dutch immigrants were marching to Moorfields and would kill all survivors.
 The rumour caused widespread panic.

 1666 Thursday 6th September

 The fire was finally extinguished.
 The damage to London was immense.
 87 churches including St Paul’s Cathedral and 13,200 houses had been destroyed.
 Only 6 people were officially recorded as having lost their lives in the blaze.
 Some, modern historians believe the death toll to have been much higher either because the intensity of the blaze would have left no sign of any bodies.
 Others believe that if the death toll had been that high then people would have spoken of it and it would have been recorded somewhere.

 Around 100,000 people had lost their homes and had flocked to the open spaces around the city such as Hampstead Heath.
 These people were homeless and starving.
 It was fortunate that it was September and all around Britain the harvest was being brought in.
 Charles II ordered that military rations be used to feed the people.

 Records show that a large number of people arrived at St Bartholomew’s hospital, which was still standing, seeking treatment for burns and other injuries caused by the fire.

 King Charles issued a proclamation asking people to donate money to churches so that they could distribute poor relief to those people that had been made homeless and lost their livelihoods due to the fire.